simonmichael/hledger/hledger/hledger.m4.md

 all hledger programs.
 You can read it on hledger.org, or as an info manual or man page on your system.
 It is detailed and not entirely linear, so you should feel free to skip ahead / skim when needed.
-You don't need to know everything in here to use hledger productively.
+You don't need to know everything in here to use hledger productively, but when you have a question about functionality, this doc should answer it.

 _hledgerdescription_